Angke Mosque: History

-The kampung settlement around the mosque was known as Kampung Goesti as it was settled by Balinese people under the leadership of Kapitan Goesti Ktut Badulu.
+The kampung settlement around the mosque was known as Kampung Goesti, as it was settled by Balinese people under the leadership of Kapitan Goesti Ktut Badulu.
 By the mid-eighteenth century, this community seems to have converted from their ancestral Hinduism to Islam.

 The mosque was founded on April 2, 1761.
-Both the main benefactor of the mosque, Nyonya Tan (née Oey), and its building contractor, Syaikh Liong Tan, were mualaf (Muslim converts) who hailed from Batavia's local Chinese community.
+Both the main benefactors of the mosque, Nyonya Tan (née Oey) and its building contractor, Syaikh Liong Tan, were mualaf (Muslim converts) who hailed from Batavia's local Chinese community.

 The mosque is located close to a canal known as Angke (Hokkian ang, "blood" and ke, carcass), so called because the stream was located close to a slaughterhouse and so it was contaminated with blood and carcasses.
-The area is still known as Pejagalan ("slaughterhouse").In 1856 Prince Syarif Hamid, a Sultan from Pontianak was captured by the Dutch and held at Manggadua.
+The area is still known as Pejagalan ("slaughterhouse").
+In 1856 Prince Syarif Hamid, a Sultan from Pontianak was captured by the Dutch and held at Manggadua.
 When he died he was buried in front of the mosque on July 17, 1858.
 People from Pontianak often visit his grave and many of them have decided to stay at Angke.
 Many Chinese in this area are devout Moslems.
 Many tombstones near the mosque bear Chinese as well as Arabic inscriptions.
 The oldest tombstones show Islamic Banten and Aceh origins.

-Angke mosque has been restored several times; last restoration occurred in 1985-1987.
+The Angke mosque has been restored several times in recent decades, in 1970, 1985–1987 and 2016.
 The building is a cultural heritage protected under law.